 Under the terms of the Trust Deed, the power to appoint Trustees lies primarily with the Chair and Chief Executive Officer of the CAA.
-Two of the current Trustees (M Fuller and T Martin) are Board Members of the CAA, as was the retired Trustee (P Smith), and one of the Trustees (J Spence) is Secretary to the CAA.
+Two of the current Trustees (S Chadha and T Martin) are Board Members of the CAA, and one of the Trustees (J Spence) is Secretary to the CAA.
 The Trust does not operate for the benefit of the CAA and it is not consolidated in the CAA's financial statements under direction of the Secretary of State for Transport.